TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

       Drop a page on another page to make it a child page

 #.
-When you release your mouse, a confirmation message displays the option to
+Release your mouse.
+A confirmation message displays the option to opy or
-   copy or move the page.
+   move the page.
 #.
 Select :guilabel:`Move this item`.

 .. _Copy-Pages: